sqreen/PyMiniRacer/README.rst

 Build
 -----

+**Warning**: building this package from source takes several GB of disk space and takes ~60 minutes.

 First check that your current Python executable is version 2.7.
 This is required by the V8 build system.